 The Best Catfish Rig For Every Fishing Situation

-Swivel: You need to match the size of this material to the size of fish you are targeting.
+- Swivel: You need to match the size of this material to the size of the fish you are targeting.
 An ideal one for me is the basic brass barrel swivel.

-Sinker/ Weight: This material depends on where you are angling.
+- Sinker/ Weight: This material depends on where you are angling.
 When fishing on an anchor, I typically use egg type.
-When drift fishing, I use drift fishing sinker with fewer snags.
+When drift fishing, I use a drift fishing sitinker with fewer snags.

-Peg Floats: The ideal size to use is between 2'' or 3''.
+- Peg Floats: The ideal size to use is between 2” and 3”.

 For more information about the Santee Cooper Rig, check the video below:

 This equipment is one of the most traditional rigs which I often use when fishing in shallow water.
 Sometimes, we also have to keep the bait in the upper portion or on the surface of the water, and this is where Bobber Rig becomes a good fit.

 This kind of fishing tackle operates through the use of a big round weighted foam float which makes a tremendous splash when it strikes the water, which draws the attention of the catfish.

 There are several floats available in the market, but Bobber Rig offers the best and loudest “plop” and “splash” on the water, so this Rig is also one of my favourites.
 From my experience, I can catch catfish 95% of the time when I use this Rig, so I advise you to try it.

 - Slip bobbers– these are almost similar to the traditional floats, but these bobbers slide up and down the line.